There is a lot of complicated jargon when it comes to getting your building permit, and a 6 star energy rating report is certainly right up there.

 Compliance is demonstrated where the calculated annual energy demand for the design is less than the estimated energy demand for a typical building of the same size and purpose.

-BASIX (NSW only)
+BASIX report (NSW only)

 Building Sustainability Index (BASIX) is the energy rating application process for residential buildings in NSW.
 It is an online tool that crosschecks variants of your building design against energy sustainability targets.
 It aims to reduce energy and water usage in homes across NSW.